White Oleander

 White Oleander is a 1999 novel by American author Janet Fitch.
-It is a coming-of-age story about a child (Astrid) who is separated from her mother (Ingrid) and placed in a series of foster homes.
-It deals with themes of motherhood.
-The book was selected for Oprah's Book Club in May 1999, after which it became a national bestseller.
-It was adapted as a 2002 film.
+In the fashion of a picaresque novel, it deals with themes of motherhood, telling the story of a girl named Astrid who is separated from her mother, Ingrid, and placed in a series of foster homes.
+It was chosen for Oprah's Book Club in May 1999, after which it became a national bestseller and was adapted into a 2002 film.

 Plot summary

 Astrid Magnussen is a 12-year-old girl living in Los Angeles, California with her mother, Ingrid Magnussen, a self-centered and eccentric poet.
 Astrid's father, Klaus Anders, left before Astrid was old enough to remember him.
 Ingrid begins dating a man named Barry.
 Eventually, Ingrid discovers that Barry is cheating on her with younger women, so she breaks into Barry's house and poisons him with a mixture of DMSO and oleander sap.
 Barry dies, and Ingrid is charged with his murder.
 Sentenced to life in prison, she promises her daughter that she will come back.
 Astrid is shuffled from one foster home to another for years.
 First, she joins Starr, a former stripper, and recovering drug addict and alcoholic.
 Starr has two children of her own, as well as two other foster children.

-Astrid (who is 14 by this time) has a sexual relationship with Starr's live-in boyfriend, Ray.
+Astrid (who is 14 by this time) is sexually exploited and abused by Starr's adult live-in boyfriend, Ray.
 As his interest in Starr diminishes, Starr relapses.
 One night, after confronting Ray over his relationship with Astrid (out of jealousy and not concern), Starr shoots Astrid with a .38.
 Astrid is hospitalized for a few weeks, at which time she begins abusing the prescription drug Demerol.

 After recovery Astrid is sent to live with Ed and Marvel Turlock, and their two small children, essentially as an unpaid babysitter.
-Astrid dislikes the couple, partially due to her dislike of the house, and partially due to Marvel's tendency to make racist statements about minorities, particularly their next-door neighbor, a beautiful African-American sex worker named Olivia Johnstone, whom Astrid befriends.
+Astrid dislikes the couple, partially due to her dislike of the house, and partially due to Marvel's racism.
+In particular, she makes racist comments about their next-door neighbor, a beautiful African-American sex worker named Olivia Johnstone, whom Astrid befriends.
 Astrid admires Olivia's beauty, wealth, and hedonistic lifestyle.
 The Turlocks send Astrid away when they discover she associates with Olivia.
 Next, Astrid is sent to the home of a Hispanic woman named Amelia Ramos.
 Despite her wealth, Amelia starves her foster children, and Astrid resorts to eating from the garbage at school.
 Astrid eventually gets a new caseworker who finds her a new placement.
 A former actress, Claire Richards, and her husband, Ron, are Astrid's next foster parents.
 Claire ensures Astrid's comfort.
 For once, Astrid is doing well in school and pursuing art.
 Astrid continues corresponding with Ingrid in prison but becomes increasingly bitter towards her mother.
 Meanwhile, Claire suspects that Ron is having an affair.
-Claire, emotionally disturbed, commits suicide by overdosing.
+Claire, emotionally disturbed, dies by suicide after overdosing.